 The $50 million ERA Oil Sands Innovation Challenge closed for submissions on September 7, 2017.
 The Call focused on technologies that reduce GHG emissions and increase the global competitiveness of Alberta’s oil sands industry.
-ERA reviewed 47 submissions and 10 applicants have been invited to submit Full Project Proposals.
-The deadline for Full Project Proposals is December 15, 2017 at 5 p.m.
-MST.
+ERA reviewed 47 submissions and invited 10 applicants to submit Full Project Proposals.
+ERA is currently in the final stages of selecting projects for funding.